RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 **[Improvement, core C++]**

 ## Better PSM teleoperation
 Take joint PSM limits into account and provide force feedback on MTMs.<br>
 Evaluate a different control, we currently use absolute positions since the follow mode started.
 Maybe using relative motions since last command (incremental positions and/or velocities) would reduce the likelihood of jumps in the cartesian space.<br>
 **[Improvement, core C++]**

 # Video

-2.3 Read both Hall Effect sensors

-This should be fairly simple, maybe goes with firmware to toggle mux without adding too much FireWire [edit]2.4 Master gravity compensation

-WPI has done some work, not sure they take into account parallel links WPI code seems to be Matlab only
-Calibration tool using Matlab, runtime in cisst/SAW C++?
-[edit]2.5 Force feedback on masters

-Add force feedback on master when PSM/ECM reaches joint limits Others?
-[edit]2.6 Calibration tools

-There are a few parameters users should be able to re-calibrate:
-Gripper (exists) but probably needs improvement Potentiometers, find slopes from encoder (should be simple), find zeros for homing.
-Should generate new XML config file, maybe merge with .cal file?
-[edit]2.7 Simulink

-Provide examples and documentation, add to github/saw-dvrk or other organization on github [edit]3 Video

-[edit]3.1 RViz console
+## RViz console
 Create a virtual console with:
-Live or simulated video
+* Live or simulated video
-Maybe pro-view equivalent
+* Maybe pro-view equivalent
-Icons for dVRK status
+* Icons for dVRK status: tool need re-align, clutch pressed, ...
-[edit]3.2 Hand eye registration
+* Custom 3D widgets, maybe text viewers, drop tags, ...

+## Calibration/registration
 For dVRK users, tools to:
-calibrate stereo camera
+* Calibrate stereo camera, some have used ROS tools based on OpenCV, others have used the latest Matlab toolkits.
+It would be nice to have howto and maybe comparative results between both methods.
-using simple grid held by PSMs, register PSM to camera?
+* Using simple grid held by PSMs, register PSM to camera?
+* Tooltracking?

+## Stereo endoscope focus
+Add support in console to use foot pedals CAM+/- to control the focus<br>
+See impact of focus change on camera calibration<br>
+Maybe track and approximate camera focus to provide a better camera calibration estimate<br>
+Autofocus?

-[edit]3.3 Motorized 3D camera
+## Motorized 3D camera

-For dVRK users, alternative arm with stereo head.
+For dVRK users (i.e. users who don't have a full daVinci), alternative arm with stereo head.<br>
-[edit]4 Simulation
+Maybe a simple pan tilt camera with ROS interface controllable from MTMs?

 # Applications

+## Potentiometer and DH calibration
+We have a procedure to calibrate the scales but we're missing many offsets, the only one handled for now are the last 4 on PSMs.
+Can we find a way to calibrate the pots on MTMs, ECM and first 3 on PSMs?<br?
+Develop a procedure to collect 3D positions both based on a tracking system (likely optical) and based on encoders and then identify the ideal DH parameters.
+JHU has a high school student working on similar project during summer '16.<br>
+[New feature, ROS, ...]

-4.2 Dynamic simulation
+## Dynamic simulation
 Two different goals:
-Offline simulation
+* Offline simulation
-Realtime simulation, can emulate training simulator from ISI?
+* Realtime simulation, research skill simulator?

-[edit]4.2.1 Gazebo
+### Gazebo
+Gazebo reviews are mixed, some reported issues with stability and poor documentation but widely used in the ROS community, including for the DARPA project and at JHU with WAM arms.<br>
-There seems to a fair amount of work done at WPI.
+There seems to a fair amount of work done at WPI and some at JHU.
+There's a JHU summer '16 undergrad project ongoing.<br>

-JHU would like to test and maybe use this.
-If we do use it we can support it and push this to the saw-dvrk github organization.
-Reports from JHU users re. known bugs without fixes [edit]4.2.2 VRep
+### VRep
-Some JHU users have experience with VRep
-Happy with user support, stable API
+Some JHU users have experience with VRep.
+They've been happy with user support, stable API.
+Not as popular as Gazebo.

+# Hardware

+## Repository of CAD files

+E.g. custom cannula from Sick Kids DC